mallett002/Skill-Sharing-Website/README.md

  - Value is same as `ETag`'s

  #### How it works
- - If resource hasn't changed, server response is `304 "Not Modified"`.
+ - If resource hasn't changed  (`ETag` version is same as `If-None-Match` version), server response is `304 "Not Modified"`.
  - This tells client the cached version is still current.
  - If tag does not match, server responds as normal.

  #### Our Server
  - Instead of immediately returning `304`, server will stall response.
  - Responds only when something changed, or given amount of time elapsed.
- - Long polling reqs will have header `Prefer: wait=90`.
+ - Long polling reqs will have header `Prefer: wait=90`, normal reqs will not have this header.
  - Tells server that the client will wait up to 90 seconds for response.

  *The server will keep a version # that it updates every time the takls change, and will use that as the ETag value.*